 Similarly, the leaf area index for the different imported varieties were greater than LAI of the local variety, Banso.
 The LAI was highest for Safari and Diamant.
 This supports the observation that the imported varieties had a lot of foliage.

 The variability observed in the present study is in accordance with that of Zerihun (2016), who reported substantial variability in growth parameters from different potato varieties.
 According to Eaton et al. (2017), there variabilities observed in the growth parameters may be caused by plant genetics and the quality of the planting material.
 Thus, the results in the present study are expected as genotypes normally differ in their phenotypes such as growth parameters.
-In addition, the interaction between the genotype and the environment can greatly influence the phenotype of the plants (Habtamu et al. (2016).
+In addition, the interaction between the genotype and the environment can greatly influence the phenotype of the plants (Habtamu et al. 2016).

 Generally, it can be said that the local varieties had a higher performance on growth parameters compared to the imported varieties.